-The primary components of the system are the Aspira Pleural Drainage Catheter and the Aspira Drainage Kit.
 The proximal end of the catheter has a valve that prevents fluid or air from moving in or out of the pleural space until the valve is activated.
-The valve can be activated by the approved Aspira Drainage Bag or by connecting the catheter to wall suction unit, water seal drainage system, glass vacuum bottle, syringe or other appropriate method using the Luer Adapter or Universal Tubing Adapter.
+The valve can be activated by approved Aspira Drainage System devices.

 The pleural drainage catheter provides patients with a convenient and compassionate way to relieve pleural effusion symptoms at home.